Gethe/wow-ui-source/README.markdown

 * Frozo the Renowned has moved into the Dalaran Magus Commerce Exchange and will be trading your Frozen Orbs for various other trade goods.
 * Mechanostriders: Summoning any of these mounts is now perfectly mechanical-sounding!
 * Priest Tier-10 4-Piece Healing Set Bonus: Redesigned.
-This bonus now increases the effectiveness of the caster's Power Word: Shield and Renew spells by 5%.
+This bonus now increases the effectiveness of the caster's Power Word: Shield by 5% and Circle of Healing by 10%.
 * Shaman Tier-10 4-Piece Elemental set Bonus: This bonus has been slightly adjusted to account for the fact that haste now modifies Flame Shock's periodic damage ticks.
 The bonus now makes the shaman's Lava Burst cause Flame Shock to tick at least two additional times before expiring.

 ### Glyphs